Botox today is phenomenally big business. In fact, you only have to look across the Atlantic to see just how popular Botox really has become.

 From foundation aesthetics to the more advanced treatments, these courses are taught at a pace that suits you and they will provide you with the most personal service.

-If you are interested in any of the courses mentioned in this blog post, or if you just wish to make a general enquiry, please feel free to give us a call on 0845 1122900.
+If you are interested in any of our botox & aesthetics training courses, or if you just wish to make a general enquiry, please feel free to give us a call on 0845 1122900.